 She has contributed comics to numerous publications, including LA VILLA SUR LA FALAISE (Casterman 2010), HOAX: PSYCHOSIS BLUES (Ziggy’s Wish 2014), IDP:2043 (Freight, 2014) and ABOVE THE DREAMLESS DEAD (First Second 2014), and articles to several others such as New Statesman, Dazed & Confused and Huffington Post UK.
 Her artwork has been exhibited in solo and collective exhibitions in the UK and around the world.

-Around the comicking, she co-hosts the No YOU Hang Up podcast with Dan Berry: an extremely relaxed interview programme with creative guests and silly chitchat.
+Around the comicking, she co-hosts the No YOU Hang Up podcast with Dan Berry: a very relaxed interview programme of sorts with creative guests and silly chitchat.

 She is half Ecuadorian, lives in Brighton and is extremely partial to cashews; the Ferrari of the nut world.